eisterman/MurPy/ROADMAP.md

         - [ ] Use in every opperation
     - [ ] Environment is used for equality and other operation between MemObj
         - [ ] Use this for remove the hazard of duplicated MemObjs
+    - [ ] Possibility of mandatory structure in Stack (ex.
+R1 A B R2 in tape)
+- [ ] MurPy Commands Update
+    - [ ] Rewrite commands as like in Sympy
 ## Bugfixes and general improvements
 - [ ] Assert the World
 - [x] Move some code from OperatorOperation child's GetCode to his
+- [ ] New object for pointer management
+    - [ ] Env is his factory and contain all the same info of Env
+    - [ ] The object can manage pointer operation without verbosity
+        - [ ] obj.MoveP(destination) because the source is in memory from initialization
+    - [ ] Apply all of this in all the Operations...
 ## Future Additions
 - [ ] External language compilation with Parser
 - [ ] Type System